jravas/home-manager/README.md

 - [ ] Add empty states
 - [ ] Add loaders
 - [ ] Connect with firebase
+- [ ] Login/Register
+- [ ] Offline/Online stauts icon
+- [ ] Sync products after adding them offline (Open sync modal)
 - [ ] Add to stock refreshing issue with service
 - [ ] Disable zoom on phones
 - [ ] Change shadow
 - [ ] Remove this product from shopping list history
+- [ ] Add button bouncing visual issue
+- [ ] Add & Scann button on Product & Stock list
+  - When scanning products and they are added on product list, remove them from product list and add to stock if quantity of products is bigger than one prompt user to select no items to add to stock/remove from product list

 ### Add product